 Signs of Chlorosis

 The signs of chlorosis are yellowing of leaves, except for the veins which remain green.
 Chlorosis rarely will kill a tree and can be treated once the cause is determined.
 In some instances, not all of the tree will be chlorotic.
 Parts of the tree may be perfectly fine while only a small section is stressed.

 Treatment can take the form of remedial nutrient applications or root condition repair.
 This is done by having the soil tested for nutrient content and pH level to determine the cause of chlorosis.
 From there, a plant health care technician can apply the proper treatment.
 Without a soil test it can be difficult to identify the cause of the chlorosis and money can be wasted treating the wrong thing.
 With compacted soils it is recommended to have soil aerated or tilling performed to create better soil characteristics for the roots.

-If you notice leaves on your trees turning yellow, give us a call at 414.257.2111.
-One of our certified arborists can schedule an inspection to diagnose the problem and recommend a treatment plan.
+If you notice leaves on your trees turning yellow, give us a call at 414.257.2111 or Request a Quote.
+One of our certified arborists can schedule an inspection of your trees to diagnose potential problems and recommend a treatment plan if needed.